Differential forms on orbifolds with corners: Orbifolds with corners

-An \textbf{orientation} of an \'etale proper groupoid with corners $\X$ is an orientation on the space of objects $X_0$ and an orientation on the space of morphisms $X_1$ such that the local diffeomorphisms $s,t : X_1 \to X_0$ are orientation preserving.
 We will also use the notion of a relative orientation of a smooth functor $F : \X \to \Y.$ Recall the notation of Section~\ref{ssec:orientations} for relative orientations of smooth maps of manifolds with corners.
 A \textbf{relative orientation} of a smooth functor $F : \X \to \Y$ is a pair of relative orientations $o^{F_0}$ and $o^{F_1}$ of $F_0$ and $F_1$ respectively, such that

 In the case $F$ is a local diffeomorphism, the canonical relative orientations of $F_0$ and $F_1$ give what we call the \textbf{canonical relative orientation} of $F.$ Let $F,G : \X \to \Y$ be relatively oriented smooth functors and let $\alpha: F \Rightarrow G$ be a smooth natural transformation.
 Observe that the underlying map $\alpha : X_0 \to Y_1$ satisfies $s \circ \alpha = F$ and $t \circ \alpha = G.$ Thus, a \textbf{relative orientation} of $\alpha$ is a relative orientation $o^\alpha$ of the underlying map $\alpha: X_0 \to Y_1$ such that